sequenceiq/blog/source/_posts/2014-06-23-scalding-correlation-example.markdown

 ## Writing results to HBase

-In case of we want to store our data in a database we can use special Cascading Taps for it.
+In case we'd like to store our data in a database (at SequenceIQ we use HBase) we can use a special Cascading Tap for it.
-Here I used [Spyglass](https://github.com/ParallelAI/SpyGlass) to store the correlation results to HBase.
+In this example we used [Spyglass](https://github.com/ParallelAI/SpyGlass) to store the correlation results in HBase.
 ``` scala
   val tableName = args("tableName")
   val quorum_name = args("quorum")